-Between COVID-19, racial tension, and political unrest, the United States had a rough 2020.
+Between COVID-19 and political unrest, the United States had a rough 2020.
 However, before these events even hit the U.S., anxiety disorder was already the most frequently diagnosed mental illness among Americans.
 As coronavirus cases swept across the country, anxiety-related symptoms among residents continued to increase, and the prescription of Xanax (alprazolam) and other anti-anxiety meds flourished.

 Unfortunately, new stressors associated with lockdowns and disrupted routines also paved the way for unhealthy coping mechanisms and increased alcohol consumption.
 Given the number of new anti-anxiety prescriptions and the uptick in stress drinking throughout the last year, it is important to revisit the potential interactions between prescription medications and other drugs, namely, Xanax and alcohol.